quixio/quix-streams/docs/api-reference/dataframe.md

 - `func`: a function to apply
 - `stateful`: if `True`, the function will be provided with a second argument of type `State` to perform stateful operations.
+- `expand`: if True, expand the returned iterable into individual values downstream.
+If returned value is not iterable, `TypeError` will be raised.
+Default - `False`.

 <a id="quixstreams.dataframe.dataframe.StreamingDataFrame.update"></a>